brianellin/bsky-mcp-server/POST_FORMAT_SPEC.md

 - Posting timestamp (in human-readable format)
 - Engagement metrics (likes, reposts, replies, quotes)

+### Repost Information
+Reposts use a dedicated structure containing:
+- `<repost>` - Container for the repost with attributes:
+  - `author_name` - Display name of the user who reposted
+  - `author_handle` - Handle of the user who reposted
+  - `reposted_at` - Timestamp of when the repost occurred
+- The original post is nested within the repost container with its full structure

 ### Embed Information
 Embeds are contained in `<embed>` tags with a type attribute:
 - `type="image"` - For images